17 Fabulous One-Stop Weekend Escapes

 Treat yourself to a getaway at one of these special Midwest lodgings.
 Even if you never venture far from the grounds, you'll feel like you've had a vacation.

 Step into the Victorian-opulent lobby at West Baden Springs Hotel, and you'll know that you've arrived somewhere amazing.
 A 600-foot glass dome-hailed as the eighth wonder of the world when the hotel opened in 1902-arches six stories overhead.

 Through the 1930s, this hotel and neighboring French Lick Springs Hotel (about 140 miles southwest of Indianapolis) reigned as the fanciest of 40-some resorts built around the area's mineral springs.
-Neglect then took its toll, but a recent $500 million renovation turned the hotels back into luxury destinations.
+Neglect then took its toll, but a $500 million renovation turned the hotels back into luxury destinations.
 Guests love the spacious rooms, plus spas, restaurants, golf and hiking.
 French Lick Springs' attractions include a casino.
-(888) 936-9360.
+French Lick Resort

 Wisconsin Dells: Sundara Inn and Spa

 The real world can't get past the front gate of Sundara Inn and Spa.
 The resort, named for the Sanskrit word for "beautiful," hides among tall pines on a winding side road outside Wisconsin Dells.
 You'll be reminded how great a show sunlight, fire and grazing deer put on when you have nowhere else to be.

 Float through a seamless series of hot tubs, steam rooms and heated towels.
 Flute music and earthy oil scents fill the halls.
 Privacy is as complete as you want to make it at this adults-only lodging.
 You can eat breakfast in the quiet atrium, but there's always room service, too.
 And while Sundara provides free chauffeur service to area entertainment, you might not choose to leave.
 Sundara Inn and Spa